Museum of Cultures (Lugano)

-The Museum of Cultures of Lugano (MUSEC) was inaugurated on September the 23rd 1989 with the aim of preserving most of the ethnic artworks collected by Serge Birignoni and coming in particular from the Far East, India, South-East Asia, Indonesia and Oceania.
+The Museo delle Culture di Lugano (MUSEC) was opened on 23 September 1989 with the aim of preserving most of the ethnic art collected by Serge Brignoni and coming in particular from the Far East, India, South-East Asia, Indonesia and Oceania.
+Since then, the museum has had the honour of receiving numerous other prestigious collections of ethnic and oriental art, photography, contemporary and applied art.
+Works donated or deposited at MUSEC have been or will be the protagonists of dedicated temporary exhibitions.
+The museum was founded as the Museum of Extra-European Cultures, in 2007 it was renamed "Museo delle Culture" and since 2017 "MUSEC: Museo delle Culture".
+It is housed in the central Villa Malpensata, with access possible both from Via Mazzini and from Riva Caccia.

-Over the years, MUSEC has increased its collections thanks to numerous donations.

-The museum was founded under the name of Museum of Extra-European Cultures, in 2007 it was renamed Museum of Cultures and in 2017 MUSEC.
-It is part of the cultural centre of the city of Lugano and its headquarters is the central Villa Malpensata.
-Access to the museum is possible both from Via Mazzini and Riva Caccia.
+As of 1 January 2019, the Museo delle Culture (MUSEC) is entrusted to a Foundation that ensures its operation, while maintaining its identity, autonomy and image.
+The "Fondazione culture e musei (FCM)" allows for a more effective management, capable, thanks also to the renovated Villa Malpensata premises, of generating further synergies and economies of scope and of intensifying interaction with the territory and the public.
+MUSEC will thus benefit from countless advantages, which will allow it to continue and improve the work carried out so far, in all areas of its countless activities.

 Villa Malpensata

-In 2017 MUSEC moves to Villa Malpensata.
+In 2017, MUSEC moved to Villa Malpensata.
 The Villa was built by the Caccia family in the mid-eighteenth century according to the style that at that time characterized the monumental and scenic rearrangement of the banks of the great alpine lakes.
-Used from 1893 onwards as a museum, from 1973 it became the permanent seat of the Art Museum and temporary exhibitions of various kinds.
+Used from 1893 onwards as a museum, from 1973 it became the permanent seat of the art museum and temporary exhibitions of various kinds.

 The restoration designed in 2014 to give MUSEC a larger and more central location involved, in addition to the main building, both the two buildings flanking it to the north - intended for offices and the Research and Documentation Centre - and the terraced garden to the south, reorganized to house the MUSEC's outdoor spaces and the raised terrace that leads to the new main entrance.
 All the spaces are rearranged according to international climatic and museum-technical standards and equipped with the best safety conditions.